Scille/parsec-cloud/libparsec/crates/zstd/README.md

 # Why do we need our own Zstd crate here ?

-Zstd is a very efficient compression library, and it C-based implementation works well in Rust thanks to the `zstd` crate.
+Zstd is a very efficient compression library, and its C-based implementation works well in Rust thanks to the `zstd` crate.

 However compiling the `zstd` crate for WASM can be cumbersome on Windows/MacOS, as it requires to install a specific version of llvm with WebAssembly support (see https://github.com/gyscos/zstd-rs/issues/93).

-Hence this `libparsec_zstd` crates that act as a façade over two implementations:
+Hence this `libparsec_zstd` crate that acts as a façade over two implementations:

 - The actual `zstd` crate.
 This is the implementation used by default.
 - A pure-Rust alternative.
 It can be enabled by setting the `use_pure_rust_but_dirty_zstd`